-- How your staff trained in security
+- How well your staff is trained in security

 - Do you have strict policies in place followed by all employees and contractors?

-- Do you process credit card information?
+- Does your practice process credit card information?

 - Do you collect personal information such as social security information, home addresses, etc.?

-- Do you have IT staff?
+- Do you have IT, staff?